welcomevideogame/spsc_core/README.md

 ```

 ## Performance
-Benchmarks show that `spsc_lab` can outperform standard async MPSC implementations such as Tokio’s channels in throughput-sensitive scenarios, making it ideal for performance-critical applications with SPSC requirements.
+Benchmarks show that `spsc_core` can outperform standard async MPSC implementations such as Tokio’s channels in throughput-sensitive scenarios, making it ideal for performance-critical applications with SPSC requirements.

 ## Safety
 - Internally uses UnsafeCell<MaybeUninit<T>>.